 Degree Seeking Students

-Degree programs at Shawnee State University is open to graduates who hold a state approved diploma from state chartered or regionally accredited high schools and to students who have earned high school equivalency through the General Education Development (GED) program.
+Degree programs at Shawnee State University are open to graduates who hold a state approved diploma from state chartered or regionally accredited high schools and to students who have earned high school equivalency through the General Education Development (GED) program.
 However, admission to the University does not guarantee admission to specific programs of study.
 If you intend to apply for admission to the game and simulation development arts program, teacher education, or a health science program, you should refer to the appropriate sections of the catalog for specific admission requirements.

 There are varying additional requirements for students in different categories, including recent high school graduates, transfer students, special non-degree students, transient students, international students, and eligible students who are still attending high school.
 Requirements for each are discussed in the following sections.